burhan177/documentation/content/applications/hr/payroll.rst

 - :guilabel:`Unpaid in Structures Types`: if the work entry is for work that is not paid, specify which pay structure the unpaid work entry applies to from the drop-down menu.
-Some situations where work would be logged on a timesheet but no compensation given would be for unpaid internships, unpaid training, or volunteer work.
+Some situations where work is logged on a timesheet but no compensation given would be for unpaid internships, unpaid training, or volunteer work.

 Valid for advantages section
 ****************************